 Finasteride may be administered without regard to meals.Women who are pregnant or may get pregnant must not handle/administer broken or crushed finasteride tablets; the active ingredient could harm the unborn baby.
 Exposure to whole tablets is not expected to cause harm as long as they are not swallowed.

 Propecia:- Protect from moisture- Store at controlled room temperature (between 68 and 77 degrees F)Proscar:- Protect from light- Store between 68 to 77 degrees F, excursions permitted 59 to 86 degrees F- Store in a dry place- Store in original container

 Finasteride is not FDA-approved for use in females of childbearing potential and is contraindicated during pregnancy.
 Finasteride may cause fetal harm.
-Finasteride and other 5-alpha-reductase inhibitors, by inhibiting the conversion of testosterone to DHT, have the ability to cause abnormalities in the external genitalia of the male fetus if administered to pregnant females.
+Finasteride and other 5-alpha-reductase inhibitors, by inhibiting the conversion of testosterone to 5-alpha-dihydrotestosterone (DHT), have the ability to cause abnormalities in the external genitalia of the male fetus if administered to pregnant females.
 Pregnant women or females trying to conceive should not handle crushed or broken finasteride tablets.
 The distribution of finasteride into human semen has been assessed and appears to be well below the threshold concentration associated with fetal anomalies in animals.

 Finasteride is not FDA-approved for use in females of childbearing potential and is recommended to be avoided during breast-feeding.
 It is not known whether finasteride is excreted in human milk.
 Therefore, the effects of finasteride on breast-feeding or a nursing infant cannot be determined.

 Finasteride is not indicated for use in adolescents, children, or infants.
 Safety and effectiveness have not been established in pediatric patients under 18 years of age.